wpallstars/fix-plugin-does-not-exist-notices/README.md

 Although this plugin consumes minimal disk space, and doesn't run unless you are on the /wp-admin/plugins.php page, you don't need to keep it active or installed if you don't have this notice to clear — but it is safe to, if you just want it as a part of your overall WordPress stack of enhancements and conveniences.

+### How do I fix the "Plugin file does not exist" error in WordPress?

+This error occurs when WordPress has a reference to a plugin in its database, but the actual plugin files are missing.
+Our plugin provides a simple one-click solution: it adds these missing plugins to your plugins list with a "Remove Notice" button that lets you safely remove the database reference.

+### Why do I see "The plugin has been deactivated due to an error: Plugin file does not exist"?

+This error appears when you've deleted a plugin's files (via FTP or file manager) without properly deactivating it first through the WordPress admin.
+WordPress still thinks the plugin should be active but can't find its files.
+Our plugin helps you clean up these references.

+### Can this plugin fix errors after migrating a WordPress site?

+Yes!
+After migrating a site, you might see plugin errors if some plugins weren't transferred correctly.
+This plugin will help you identify and clean up those references without having to edit the database directly.

+### Is it safe to remove plugin references that show "Plugin file does not exist"?

+Absolutely.
+If WordPress is showing this error, it means the plugin files are already gone, and you're just cleaning up a database reference.
+Our plugin uses WordPress's standard functions to safely remove these references without affecting other plugins or site functionality.

+### How is this different from manually editing the database?

+Manually editing the WordPress database is risky and requires technical knowledge.
+Our plugin provides a safe, user-friendly way to remove plugin references directly from the WordPress admin interface without any SQL knowledge or database access.

 ## Screenshots

 1. Error message with explanation notification